Terms and Conditions

 CMPS’s Goods Price shall be subject to a margin to cover relevant overheads including; providing a warranty service, procuring and maintaining stock and managing price fluctuations between suppliers.
 In accordance with section 3 (Price and Payment), CMPS’s Goods Price may exceed a products retail value.

-There are additional charges/ minimum invoice values if specialised services or equipment are required, including but not limited to the drain cleaning machine, jet rodding, CCTV, leak detection, pipe location, excavation, cutting equipment, access equipment, etc. or for administration or completion of compliance forms (e.g. form 4’s form 1’s, gas certificates, gas plates, water audits, etc.).
+There are additional charges if specialised services or equipment are required, including but not limited to the drain cleaning machine, jet rodding, CCTV, leak detection, pipe location, excavation, cutting equipment, access equipment, etc. or for administration or completion of compliance forms (e.g. form 4’s form 1’s, gas certificates, gas plates, water audits, etc.).

 At CMPS’s sole discretion:

-2. Payment for approved Clients shall be made by installments in accordance with CMPS’s payment schedule.
+- Payment for approved Clients shall be made by instalments in accordance with any payment schedule agreed to by CMPS.

 Please note if we are required to change the account details on the invoice after issuing it, there will be an administration fee.

-In the event that additional works or variations are required, CMPS reserves the right to charge up to an additional 20% on the “approximate” quoted price.
-In the event of a major variations or alteration, acceptance shall be obtained in the form of verbal or written instruction from the client.
+In the event that additional works or variations are required, CMPS reserves the right to charge up to an additional 20% on the “approximate” quoted price without obtaining the consent of the Client.
+In the event of a major variation or alteration (which require an increase above 20% of the quoted price), acceptance shall be obtained in the form of verbal or written instruction from the client.
+In the event that the client does not accept such major variations, CMPS may terminate this agreement with no further liability on behalf of either party, save for any liability (including for costs of any work already carried out) that arises before the termination.

 Delivery of Goods is taken to occur at the time that CMPS (or CMPS’s nominated carrier) delivers the goods to the client’s nominated address, even if the client is not present at the address.